fschaeck/openvpn3-airvpn/README.rst

 Direct link for sideloading the apk file can be found in AirVPN forum "News and Announcement" section https://airvpn.org/forums/forum/9-news-and-announcement/

-Please note OpenVPN 3 AirVPN is used in Eddie for Android 2.4 and above
+Please note OpenVPN 3 AirVPN is used in AirVPN-Suite (Bluetit, Goldcrest and Hummingbird) and in Eddie for Android 2.4 and above

 -------